ding-lab/misplice/README.md

-# MiSplice pipeline v1.2 #
+# MiSplice (Mutation-Induced SPLICE-site)  pipeline v1.2 #

 Pipeline for discovering splice-site creating mutations (SCMs) from RNA-Seq.
 It works on LSF job scheduler and can run multiple jobs in parallel.

-HG38 reference.
-For old HG19 reference, please use v1.1 branch
+For other job submission system, please modify the script accordingly.

 ## Citation